Skip to Content

 How does snake tooth replacement affect jaw function?

-This polyphyodont system guarantees you’ve always got sharp, functional teeth for gripping prey while maintaining jaw flexibility.
+This polyphrodont system guarantees you’ll always have sharp, functional teeth for gripping prey without affecting jaw flexibility or feeding mechanics, ensuring your snake maintains sharp teeth.

 Can snakes chew or break down food?